DarshanKumarBhandari11/TradeVerse/README.md

 * **Bootstrap:** For responsive design and styling.
 * **Font Awesome:** For icons.
 * **React Toastify:** For displaying toast notifications.
+* **Unit Testing:** Implemented using Jest and React Testing Library for reliable code.

 ### Backend:
 * **Node.js & Express.js:** Core backend framework for handling requests.